-- · To know that more than one colour creates different hues. - To know that the lightest colour is added first, then the darkest colour. - To recognise the work and style of Claude Monet. - To know shadow is a technique for adding dimension. - To know that a pencil can be used to help with drawing proportionate images.
+- · To know that more than one colour creates different hues. - To know that the lightest colour is added first, then the darkest colour. - · To know the work of Claude Monet. - To know shadow is a technique for adding dimension. - To know that a pencil can be used to help with drawing proportionate images.